MrDuckyTesla/Game-Engine/ReadMe.md

 # TO-DO

-I'm aware that some of these TO-DOs are a bit ambitious, but I won't stop working on this until they're all implemented. <br>

-JAVADOCS AND COMMENTS SHOULD ALWAYS BE A TOP PRIORITY

-#1:	 Allow MoveSet to change movement types on the fly (to make knockback and interactions better).
-#2:  Get rid of as many enums as possible, along with replacing abstract classes with interfaces to make the code simpler.
-#3:	 Instead of entities checking for triggers and storing them, have triggers check for entities.
-#4:	 Go through Toolkit and create a new dist function that doesn't take the square root for just checking what's closer.
+## High effort
-#5:	 Make a basic physics engine to expand upon, make all MoveSet classes utilize physics classes, and use
-		vectors instead of what I'm currently doing to allow angled movement and collisions.
-I want to also add soft bodies at some point along with springs.
-Basically, replace Toolkit's collisions with new physics class-based collisions.
+> - Implement basic but modular physics engine to expand upon using vectors, make all MoveSet implementations utilize these physics classes, and allow angled movement and collisions.
+Add soft bodies at some point along with springs.
+Basically, replace Toolkit's collisions with new physics class-based collisions. <br>
-#6:	 Move away from processing and use built-in Java functions.
-I don't want any external jars.
+> - Remove external jars, move away from processing and use built-in Java functions. <br>
-#7:	 Make ToolKit more "float friendly" with epsilon.
-#8:	 Finish javadocs for ToolKit.
-#9:	 Make a "party" system that allows other entities to follow the player (and allows all members to fight in battles).
-#10: Make enemies follow you if you get close enough.
+> - Implement pathfinding and allow enemies to follow entities if you get close enough. <br>
-#11: Find ways to optimize code and fix existing issues in code such as:
-		a: EightDirectionalMove snapping at corners, allowing you to fit between spaces you shouldn't, and given enough obstacles, without total dist being tracked, entities can move an infinite amount of distance in one frame.
-		b: Make Animations easier to customize, such as allowing vertical spritesheets, and allowing user to specify what animation should be played with what movements.
+> - Rework animations class to be more customizable such as allowing vertical spritesheets, irregularly sized sprites, and customizing animations to be for different things such as movements.
+This might be best done by creating an animation interface. <br>
-		c: Some collision code is probably suboptimal as I made most of it from scratch without looking any algorithms up.
-I am sure I have missed some issues as well.
-#12: Implement other movement types excluding PlatformerComplexMove.
+> - Implement PlatformerComplexMove. <br>
-#13: Create engine.entity.attack package along with Attack class for NPCs (or make it an ability).
+> - Look into creating engine.entity.attack package along with Attack class for NPCs (or make it an ability). <br>
-#14: Make a working menu system along with text boxes.
-#15: Implement saving and loading using a new menu.
-#16: Implement keybinds that can be changed and saved.
-#17: Implement tile-based background and editor.
+> - Implement a working UI/menu system. <br>
-#18: EVENTS (dialogue and cutscenes and such).
+> - EVENTS (dialogue and cutscenes and such). <br>
-#19: Make Sounds and Sound Effects easy to call and analyze.
+> - Implement sound system for creating and calling sounds. <br>
-#20: Implement a UI that can be called upon as a function.
-I will try to outline here:
+> - Implement a UI that can be called upon as a function.
+I will try to outline here: <br>
-		a: UI allows user to click on tiles and edit said tiles to contain whatever tile they want, allowing the user to open a folder of images for said tiles.
+		- UI allows user to click on tiles and edit said tiles to contain whatever tile they want, allowing the user to open a folder of images for said tiles. <br>
-		b: UI allows user to place down entities anywhere (not grid locked).
+		- UI allows user to place down entities anywhere (not grid locked).
 This entity would be a blank rectangle that the user can click on to edit a list of properties.
 These properties would include x, y, width, height, scale, spritesheet, movement type, list of abilities, and color.
-The properties should NOT be bloated and should be as limited as possible for ease of use.
+The properties should NOT be bloated and should be as limited as possible for ease of use. <br>
-		c: UI also allows entities to be chosen as Enemies/neutral NPCs, or Triggers.
+		- UI also allows entities to be chosen as Enemies/neutral NPCs, or Triggers.
 The user should be able to make rooms easily.
-This includes making rooms inside of entities (this allows triggers to move entities to other rooms or allows players to enter a battle, for example).
+This includes making rooms inside of entities (this allows triggers to move entities to other rooms or allows players to enter a battle, for example). <br>
-		d: The UI should also allow the menu to be edited per room, with dragging elements around and choosing x, y, width, height, ...etc. as well.
+		- The UI should also allow the menu to be edited per room, with dragging elements around and choosing x, y, width, height, ...etc. as well. <br>
-		e: This UI, upon finishing, should save what the user did to a text file, translating what the user did into its equivalent code for the user to copy and paste into their project.
+		- This UI, upon finishing, should save what the user did to a text file, translating what the user did into its equivalent code for the user to copy and paste into their project. <br>
-#21: Implement PlatformerComplexMove (Maybe do me sooner, since I'll be easy with the physics implemented!).
+> Implement multiplayer of some sort. <br>
+> Implement a better save and load function/class to encode data such as save files or a neural networks weights. <br>

+## medium effort
+> - Allow MoveSet to change movement types on the fly (to make knockback and interactions better). <br>
+> - Get rid of as many enums as possible, along with replacing abstract classes with interfaces to make the code simpler.<br>
+> - Instead of entities checking for triggers and storing them, have triggers check for entities. <br>
+> - Given enough obstacles, without total dist being tracked, entities can move an infinite amount of distance in one frame.<br>
+> - EightDirectionalMove snaps at corners, allowing you to fit between spaces you shouldn't. <br>
+> - Implement other movement types excluding PlatformerComplexMove. <br>
+> - Make a "party" system that allows other entities to follow the player (and allows all members to fight in battles). <br>
+> - keybinds that can be changed and saved. <br>
+> - Implement tile-based background system. <br>
-#22: Implement Enemy AI for platformer mode.
+> - Implement Enemy AI for platformer mode. <br>
-#23: Implement a Neural Network that can learn from other Entities (implement matrix and fraction class too).
-		- Neural Net should be more general and easy to customize as user sees fit.
-#24: Implement multiplayer of some sort (server vs client).
-#25: Find some way to get Steamworks integrated (maybe have built-in achievements and features that are easy to
-	 	connect to Steam somehow?
-I might be forced to use steamworks4j)
+> - Implement empty TODO classes such as other network classes. <br>

+## low effort
+> - Writing Javadocs and commenting code <br>
+> - Go through Toolkit and create a new dist function that doesn't take the square root for just checking what's closer. <br>
+> - Make ToolKit more "float friendly" by removing exact with epsilon. <br>
+> - Majority of code is most likely suboptimal as most was made from scratch, so rewriting certain algorithms to be faster is welcome. <br>

->> Small demos that I wanna make to prove that the engine works:
+## Small demos that I wanna make to prove that the engine works: <br>
-	> RPG (menu + 8d + 2d)
-		- Overworld 8d, 4d, 2d
+> -	RPG overworld 8d, 4d, 2d <br>
-		- Battle menu, 8d
+> -	RPG battle menu, 8d <br>
-	> Platformer
+> -	Platformer <br>
-	> Tower Defense
+> -	Tower Defense <br>
-	> Idle game
+> -	Idle game <br>
-	> Chess
+> -	Chess <br>
-	> Arrow-key Rhythm Game
+> -	Arrow-key Rhythm Game <br>
-	> Snake
+> -	Snake <br>
-	> Tank Movement game
+> -	Tank Movement game <br>